Type Declarations

 to distinguish between constructors and variable

-patterns (e.g., between Just
+bindings in case patterns (e.g., between Just and a in the

 previous example).